PackageNinjas/PackageNinjas.github.io/_posts/2020-10-13-news-in-packaging.markdown

 Also note, that `systemd-rpm-macros` has been required by the `rpm` package for some time, so it's not necessary to explicitly require it.
 You can safely omit it unless you are afraid that `rpm` will drop it in the future, which is highly unlikely.

-The last is the `BuildRequires,` this is needed in cases where your package needs to link against `systemd` libraries.
+The last is the `BuildRequires`, this is needed in cases where your package needs to link against `systemd` libraries.
 In this case, you should use:

 ```